Why nature wall art never goes out of style - a design trend always on point.

 Bring it home as a calming statement piece.

-Every time someone tells me they cried when they saw one of my photos—because it reminded them of their mother’s garden or their first hike in the Tetons—I’m reminded why I do this.
+Every time someone tells me a piece made them cry—because it felt like their mother’s garden or their first hike in the Tetons—I’m reminded why I do this.
 Art should move you.
-It should mean something.

 White church surrounded by dark clouds focused art on wall above white chair